|

 how Scottish ballad collections, principally Scott's Minstrelsy

-ballads and other tales of family violence which might
+and other tales of family violence which might challenge visions

-perseverance.
-Argues that they produce a reading practice
+Argues that they produce a reading practice that disregards content

 Samuels,